 Join online discussion groups where you can connect with others who are sharing similar experiences to you and your loved one.

 Care partners have an enormous and often underappreciated job.
-Join the Parkinson Foundation At the 2021 Care Partner Summit to learn valuable tools for caregiving and networking.
+Join the Parkinson Foundation at the 2022 Care Partner Summit in Atlanta, GA or virtually in to learn valuable tools for caregiving and networking.

 Educating your children about your diagnosis of PD can be challenging.
 However, the APDA hopes to make this easier with this cartoon.

 It is important for caregivers to maintain their own well-being.
 Take their online Caregiver Self Assessment below.

 Take this self-assessment quiz to see which areas of your life may need attention.